Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 You Should Switch If

-• Your portfolio is over £30,000.
-You will save money vs HL, AJ Bell, and most other percentage-based platforms.
+- Your portfolio is over £21,000.
+You will save money vs HL, AJ Bell, and most other percentage-based platforms — even after HL's March 2026 fee cut.

-• You are on Hargreaves Lansdown.
-HL is the most expensive major platform.
+- You are on Hargreaves Lansdown.
+Even with HL's new lower fees (0.35% from March 2026), it remains the most expensive major platform for mid-to-large portfolios.
 Switching to ii could save you hundreds or thousands per year.

 You Should Probably Stay If